Mivirus

 Mivirus is a genus of negative-strand RNA viruses which infect arthropods.
 Member viruses have nonsegmented and bisegmented genomes.
-There are nine species in the genus.
+There are ten species in the genus.

 Etymology

 The name Mivirus derives from 芈 (Mǐ), the ancestral name of King Zhuang of Chu during the Spring and Autumn period, along with -virus, the suffix for a virus genus.

 Genome

 Miviruses have nonsegmented and bisegmented genomes which are linear.
 Some member viruses may have circular genomes.